 Professor Nicola Spurrier

-Chief Public Health Officer
+Chief Public Health Officer for South Australia

 Professor Nicola Spurrier is the Chief Public Health Officer for the Department for Health and Wellbeing, being appointed in 2019.
 The Chief Public Health Officer is responsible for statewide preventative health activities including the identification and management of communicable diseases.
-Professor Spurrier’s role also includes advising the Minister and the Chief Executive of SA Health about proposed legislative or administrative changes in relation to population health.
+Professor Spurrier’s role includes advising the Minister and the Chief Executive of SA Health about proposed legislative or administrative changes in relation to population health.
 Professor Spurrier specialises in developing and implementing policies and programs across child health, obesity prevention and Aboriginal health.
 She also has extensive experience in health protection and promotion, public health partnership and health diplomacy activities.

-Dr. Stephanie Lamont Friedrich
+Dr. Stephanie Lamont-Friedrich

 Steph is currently the Account Manager and Business Development Manager for SA Government and Energy and Natural Resources for KPMG Australia.
 Before this she worked as a Senior Advisor within KPMG’s Accelerating Business Growth team.
 Prior to this she worked at Deloitte Australia within their R&D team where she was responsible for preparing eligible R&D Tax Incentive applications, as well as establishing the SA Grants practice as the sector lead for Life Sciences.
-Steph has also worked within research for 6 years, completing a PhD in Biomaterials, Engineering and Nanomedicine, a Bachelor of Science (Honours) (Nano-and Biomaterials) from the University of South Australia (UniSA, and a Double Bachelor’s Degree in Medical Science and Business and Technology.
+Steph has also worked within research for 6 years, completing a PhD in Biomaterials, Engineering and Nanomedicine, a Bachelor of Science (Honours) (Nano-and Biomaterials) from the University of South Australia (UniSA), and a Double Bachelors Degree in Medical Science and Business and Technology.

 During her time at UniSA, she was heavily involved in a number of committees and activities including the Golden Key Society, UniSA’s TEDx event, UniSA Mentoring, the Australian Society for Microbiology National Conference and UniSA’s first International Women’s Day event in 2018.
 Steph was a part of the founding Executive Committee for the first Women in STEM club at UniSA, being chosen as the face for UniSA’s Women in STEM club and UniSA’s Science and Mathematics degrees, being officially recognised by Women in STEMM Australia on International Women’s Day in 2020.

-Steph is at Science Alive! for the 7th year representing the Australian Society for Microbiology (ASM) at their booth – Microbiology Matters.
+Steph is at Science Alive! for the 8th year representing the Australian Society for Microbiology (ASM) at their booth – Microbiology Matters.
 The ASM is a not-for-profit professional society with close to 2000 members.
 The ASM brings together all microbiologists to advance the science and footprint of microbiology, highlighting its importance, particularly in a COVID-19 world.
 Steph is deeply passionate about driving and supporting gender equality in STEM, through creating opportunities and sharing experiences of the exciting diversity of STEM study and career pathways.